-Site name & address
+Site Site name & address Maximum no. of

+reference homes

-- Garages site off Hill View - Land south of Coombe Road opposite Kews Meadows and Coombe Road Terrace - Land north of Coombe Road between Garston Farm and Garston Farm Cottages
+A3 Garages off Hill View 2

+B2 South of Coombe Road opposite Kews Meadows and Coombe Road Terrace 6

+B3/4 North of Coombe Road between Garston Farm and Garston Farm Cottages 4

+B9 South-east corner of Coombe Road as it turns west from the village 5

+Total: 17

-4.10 This policy delivers the dwellings required while (i) recognising the SDNP purposes and duty1, (ii) meeting the expressed wishes of East Meon residents that open spaces, valued views in and out of the village and the surrounding countryside be protected and that the developments are small, and spread around several sites, (iii) achieving the need for viability and (iv) working within significant constraints including flood risk, landscape sensitivity, public rights of way and so on.
+4.10 This policy delivers the dwellings required by the South Downs Local Plan: Preferred Options (Policy SD23) while (i) recognising the SDNP purposes and duty, (ii) meeting the expressed wishes of East Meon residents that open spaces, valued views in and out of the village and the surrounding countryside be protected and that the developments are small, and spread around several sites, (iii) achieving the need for viability and (iv) working within significant constraints including flood risk, landscape sensitivity, public rights of way and so on.